How much will you spend on holiday shopping this year? According to

 Spend Your Points Wisely

 All of those points will add up fast but figuring out the best way to use them in exchange for travel isn’t always easy.
 Check out our homepage at rewardexpert.com.
-Simply enter your travel information and our interactive wizard will tell you have many points you need and how much time it will take to save those points based on your current spending habits.
+Simply enter your travel information and our interactive wizard will tell you

 Don’t just head to the stores and throw down your credit card without thinking about how your credit card could work for you.
 Take advantage of the rewards and perks that come with the card.
 And if your card is stingy with the rewards it offers, it might be time for a new card.